 In addition to facilitating surveillance tasks, video analytics allows us to go further, by exploiting the data collected in order to achieve business goals.
 For example, a video analytics solution could detect when a patient has not been checked on according to their needs and alert the staff.
 Analysis of patient and visitor traffic can be extremely valuable in determining ways to shorten wait times, while ensuring clear access to the emergency area.

->

-> At-home monitoring of older adults or people with health issues is another example of an application that provides great value.
-For instance, falls are a major cause of injury and death in older persons.
+At-home monitoring of older adults or people with health issues is another example of an application that provides great value.
+For instance, falls are a major cause of injury and death in older people.
 Although personal medical devices can detect falls, they must be worn and are frequently disregarded by the consumer.
 A video analytics solution can process the signals of home cameras to detect in real time if a person has fallen.
 With proper setup, such a system could also determine if a person took a given medication when they were supposed to, for instance.

->

-> Mental healthcare is another area in which video analytics can make significant contributions.
+Mental healthcare is another area in which video analytics can make significant contributions.
 Systems that analyze facial expressions, body posture, and gaze can be developed to assist clinicians in the evaluation of patients.
 Such a system is able to detect emotions from body language and micro-expressions, offering clinicians objective information that can confirm their hypotheses or give them new clues.

 The University at Buffalo developed a smartphone application designed to help detect autism spectrum disorder (ASD) in children.
 Using only the smartphone camera, the app tracks facial expression and gaze attention of a child looking at pictures of social scenes (showing multiple people).
 The app monitors the eye movements and can accurately detect children with ASD since their eye movements are different from those of a person without autism.